jme/clj-m1-notes/index.md

 **Some Maybe Options not addressed here**

 * **emacs** ::
 Many in the clojure community use emacs, but as of this writing it is apparently not quite ready.
+This will change quickly I'm sure.

 * **Homebrew** ::
 [Although proceeding very rapidly](https://github.com/Homebrew/brew/issues/7857) support is incomplete.